HillsMakan/sydneyhillsmakan/src/content/partner/voices_of_hope.md

   - wellness
 region: nsw
 discount_pct: 10
-discount_text: "Members get extended period of free session.
-If book 5 sessions 10% discount.
-Mention HMG International Member "
+discount_text: "Mention HMG International Member and receive extended period of free session.
+If book 5 ssessions receive 10% discount. "
 ---
 Welcome to Voices of Hope, a safe haven for exploring mental well-being.
 Our comprehensive range of services includes Telehealth consultations and private counselling rooms for face-to-face sessions.
 Additionally, we offer walk and talk sessions, driven by our unwavering commitment to serving the community.

 Life inevitably presents emotional struggles, but through counselling, introspection, and a shared dedication to enhancing mental health, we embark on a transformative journey together.

+Life is hard but together we can walk through the challenges that we face.

+Mention HMG International Member and receive extended period of free session.
+If book 5 ssessions receive 10% discount.